Henry Krause was born on April 12, 1925 to Henry and Anna Krause in Chicago, they lived on Sedgwick Street.

 instrumental in his care that last year.
 David would always joke with Henry and was always able to make him laugh.
 Even

-died in his sleep, peacefully and quietly only 2 hours after they left.
+died in his sleep, peacefully and quietly only two hours after they left.
 Henry will be missed by all his family and friends.

 Favorite Memories of My Dad, Henry

 To view photos, below, hit the 'Start Over' link, then